-Overview/Summary: The four intranasal histamine-1 receptor antagonist (H_1 -antihistamines) products that are approved for the management of rhinitis include azelastine (Astelin[®], Astepro[®]). olopatadine (Patanase[®]) and azelastine hydrochloride/fluticasone propionate (Dymista[®]).1-4 Allergic rhinitis, often referred to as rhinosinusitis, is a condition characterized by episodes of sneezing, rhinorrhea, nasal congestion, itchy and watery eyes, nose and palate.
+Therapeutic Class Overview/Summary: The intranasal histamine-1 receptor antagonist (H1antihistamines) products that are approved for the management of rhinitis include azelastine (Astelin®, Astepro®), olopatadine (Patanase®) and azelastine hydrochloride/fluticasone propionate (Dymista®).
+1-4 Allergic rhinitis, often referred to as rhinosinusitis, is a condition characterized by episodes of sneezing, rhinorrhea, nasal congestion, itchy and watery eyes, nose and palate.
 Other common symptoms may include cough, postnasal drip, and fatigue.5 Allergic rhinitis is also referred to in terms of the cyclical or persistent nature of symptoms.
 Seasonal allergic rhinitis is that which occurs at a particular time of the year; whereas, perennial allergic rhinitis describes symptoms that are present year round.
-Mast cell activation, histamine release, prostaglandin and leukotrienes propagation, along with other cytokine mediators (e.g., platelet activating factor, tumor necrosis factor, transforming growth factor beta, eosinophils, etc.) are known to play a direct role in the disease pathology and symptomatology.6 Allergic rhinitis may be classified by its intermittent or persistent pattern and by severity (mild or moderate to severe).
+Mast cell activation, histamine release, prostaglandin and leukotrienes propagation, along with other cytokine mediators (e.g., platelet activating factor, tumor necrosis factor, transforming growth factor beta, eosinophils, etc.) are known to play a direct role in the disease pathology and symptomatology.
+6 Allergic rhinitis may be classified by its intermittent or persistent pattern and by severity (mild or moderate to severe).
 Intermittent patterns involve the presence of symptoms for less than four days per week or for less than four weeks; whereas persistent patterns entail the presence of symptoms more than four days per week and for more than four weeks.
-Conditions associated with allergic rhinitis include: allergic conjunctivitis, sinusitis, asthma, atopic dermatitis, oral allergy syndrome, eustachian tube dysfunction, sleep disturbances, nasal obstruction leading to anosmia, and migraine headaches.5,7
+Conditions associated with allergic rhinitis include: allergic conjunctivitis, sinusitis, asthma, atopic dermatitis, oral allergy syndrome, eustachian tube dysfunction, sleep disturbances, nasal obstruction leading to anosmia, and migraine headaches.5

-Astelin[®] nasal spray is the only agent within the class that is available generically.
-This product contains 0.1% azelastine hydrochloride in an aqueous solution with benzalkonium chloride and edetate disodium.
-Astepro[®] nasal spray contains 0.15% azelastine hydrochloride in an isotonic aqueous solution with sorbitol and sucralose.
-The difference in formulation was made to minimize the potential for the adverse event of bitter taste that is associated with Astelin[®].
-Azelastine hydrochloride/fluticasone propionate is the only product available that combines an H1-antihistamine and a steroid.
-This product is indicated for patients who require treatment with both azelastine and fluticasone propionate for symptomatic relief.^{1.4}
+The azelastine hydrochloride products include an aqueous solution with benzalkonium chloride and edetate disodium (Astelin®) and an isotonic aqueous solution with sorbitol and sucralose (Astepro®).
+The difference in formulation was made to minimize the potential for the adverse event of bitter taste that is associated with Astelin®.
+Azelastine hydrochloride/fluticasone propionate (Dymista®) is the only product available that combines an H1-antihistamine and a steroid and is indicated when patients require treatment with both azelastine and fluticasone propionate for symptomatic relief.
+Both azelastine hydrochloride (Astelin®) and olopatadine hydrochloride (Patanase®) are available generically.